Battle of Tora Bora: Background

-In Operation Cyclone during the early 1980s, CIA officers had assisted the mujahideen in extending and shoring up the caves to use for resistance during the Soviet invasion of Afghanistan.
+In Operation Cyclone during the early 1980s, CIA officers had assisted the mujahideen fighters in extending and shoring up the caves to use for resistance during the Soviet–Afghan War.
 The U.S. then supported their effort.
-Several years later, the Taliban formed and took control of most of the country, enforcing fundamentalist rule.
+Several years later, the Taliban formed and took control of most of the country, enforcing Islamic fundamentalist rule.
 Several cave areas were used in much earlier periods, as the difficult terrain formed a natural defensive position and had been used by tribal warriors fighting foreign invaders.